Arsenal21/software-license-manager/software-license-manager/readme.txt

 https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress

 == Changelog ==

+= 3.1 =
+- Added a new error code for the following condition:
+If maximum activation has reached and the license key is used on the domain (where the request came from) then it will return a new error: LICENSE_IN_USE_ON_DOMAIN_AND_MAX_REACHED

 = 3.0 =
 - The integration with WP eStore cart will create multiple licenses when a customer purchases more than 1 quantity of a product.